dbc60/blog/content/note/2016-03-07-morning-routine-planning-scheduling-roadmap.md

 - [Need More Hours in the Day?
 Plan It Backwards](http://www.inc.com/the-muse/need-more-hours-in-the-day-plan-it-backwards.html) on Inc.com
 - [Need More Hours in the Day?
 Plan It Backwards](https://www.themuse.com/advice/need-more-hours-in-the-day-plan-it-backward), by Lily Herman (the original article, but the site can be annoying)
 - [How to Reclaim Your Time in Seven Days for a More Productive and Stress-Free Workday](http://lifehacker.com/5839691/how-to-reclaim-your-time-in-seven-days-with-rescuetime) - it talks about using [RescueTime](http://www.rescuetime.com/) to track your time.
+- [Fountain Markup](https://fountain.io/) for screenwriters.
+Fountain is a simple markup syntax for writing, editing and sharing screenplays in plain, human-readable text.
+Fountain allows you to work on your screenplay anywhere, on any computer or tablet, using any software that edits text files.